Acute myeloid leukaemia (AML) causes

 There are also some rare inherited genetic mutations that can make a person more likely to develop AML, such as the genetic mutations RUNX1 and DDX41.
 These are explained more on our page about prognosis and genetic mutations.

-We are continuing to fund research that is looking how and why AML develops, so we can find new ways to treat it.
+We are continuing to fund research that is looking at how and why AML develops, so we can find new ways to treat it.

 Because research will beat blood cancer